lcthomas/engl6701s24/labs/lab-4.md

 The lab 5 notebook only explains the aspects of Python syntax that you will need to complete this lab.
 For a much fuller introduction to Python basics such as variables, data types, etc., see [Walsh's textbook](https://melaniewalsh.github.io/Intro-Cultural-Analytics/02-Python/00-Python.html){:target="_blank"}.

+## Interested in Leveling This Lab Up?
+If you want to level up, instead of completing \#1 below ("Short responses to questions 1-4 from the Lab 4 Jupyter notebook"), you could write a script (or a notebook) counting or tabulating some other feature or aspect of these EEBO files (e.g., the number of times another word is used, the publication dates, etc.).
+You should feel free to crib from the function provided in section 6 of the Lab 4 notebook as much as is useful (and, in doing so, perhaps improve on my disgustingly hacky code).
+You could either use the directory of `eebo-test` files included this lab's [GitHub repository](https://github.com/lcthomas/engl6701s24-lab4){:target="_blank"}) -- just 10 randomly selected texts -- or you could download all EEBO texts currently available for downloading here: <https://textcreationpartnership.org/faq/#faq05> If you elect to download these texts, though, keep in mind that this is *a lot* of texts, and any operations you perform on such a large collection (especially if those operations involve opening up each file) will take awhile.
+Be prepared to keep your laptop running.

 ## Lab Notebook Entry
 Due:
 - By class on Wed, February 28